 - Guidelines for dating again and getting sexual with a new person

 - Reasons that solo sex is healthy and can be the path to feeling sexual again

 - Descriptions of non-traditional sexual relationships, such as the “Pilot Light Lover” and friends with benefits.

 - Advice from therapists, grief counselors, and sex coaches

 - Self-help takeaways for creating your own action plan

-Sex After Grief is a small book -- 5" x 7" -- 170 pages packed with information: my story, excerpts from your stories, helpful quotes, and tips from me and other sex educators who know grief intimately.
+A small book -- 5" x 7" -- 170 pages packed with information: my story, excerpts from your stories, helpful quotes, and tips from me and other sex educators who know grief intimately.
 Each chapter has a self-help "take-away" at the end to help you formulate your own plan.
 Whether you've lost your beloved or you know someone who has, this book shows grievers the steps towards reclaiming sexual pleasure in their own time, in their own way.